marktsuchida/ssstr/README.md

 least in theory) encounter additional errors that will lead to a call to `abort()`.
 These include the result of string formatting being greater than or equal to `INT_MAX` bytes, or `vs[n]printf()` returning a negative number for some other reason.
-Handling of these is not customizable.
-Programs that want water-tight (and strictly platform-independent) string formatting should probably use a specialized library rather than depending on these convenience functions whose main intent is to prevent the more common mistakes when calling `s[n]printf()` but do not hide all of the limitations of the latter.
+Handling of these errors is not customizable.
+Programs that want water-tight (and strictly platform-independent) string formatting should probably use a specialized string formatting library rather than depending on these convenience functions that do not hide all of the limitations of the starnard functions.

 ## Memory layout